 ProActief of the University of Amsterdam also organises coaching and guidance programmes, courses and workshops focused on the future career of PhD candidates, postdocs and other employees at the UvA.

 The UvA usually has on offer a few courses designed to help improve English language skills.
 Consult the Course Catalogue and search for "English" in the "Course" search.

-If you wish to learn Dutch, you may start by following this Introductory Free Online Course organised by the University of Groningen.
+If you wish to learn Dutch, you may start by following the free online introduction to Dutch organised by the University of Groningen.

 You can also take one or several courses at the Institute for Dutch as a second language (INTT).
-For the programme and the application form, please send an e-mail to INTT.
+For the programme and the application form, email them through the link below.
 It will be sent to you by regular mail.
 PhD candidates are eligible for a reduced tuition fee.
-To make sure you get this reduced fee, please have the form signed by Tanja Kassenaar.
+To make sure you get this reduced fee, please have the form signed by Debbie Klaassen.

 The ILLC pays for the first two Dutch courses followed by foreign PhD candidates.
 PhD candidates at the Faculty of Humanities should first ask their Faculty contact for reimbursement.